sbrothers7/dotfiles/README.md

 Run the script in terminal.
 It will ask for the mac user password when trying to install some casks.

 ### Notes
-- yabai top padding is set for a Macbook Pro 14".
+- yabai top padding is set for a Macbook Pro 14" with Apple Silicon and MacOS 13.x+.
 For devices that do not have a notch, adjust the top padding value.
 It is located at ```~/dotfiles/.config/yabai/yabairc```.

 # Troubleshooting
 #### Shell Hasn't Changed After Install